zeshawnahmed/ResponsiveWebsite/README.md

 # Responsive Restaurant Website
-responsive restaurant website made for a client in the healthy foods space.
+responsive restaurant website I made for a client in the restaurant space.
+Hopefully, encouraging others to eat healthy and good at the same time.